serverless/examples/aws-node-env-variables-encrypted-in-a-file/README.md

 # Important Note

-Make sure the the secrets files are listed in .gitignore to make sure they are never checked into your repository.
+Make sure the the unencrypted secrets files are listed in .gitignore or similar to make sure they are never checked into your repository.